 Difficult customers are part of the business process.
 Nobody likes dealing with them, but often we have to.
 It's best to be prepared for these situations - like when a customer is typing in ALL CAPS - as some customers might take it a little bit too far.

-Understanding the volume of complaint
+Understanding the type of customer and complaint

 "It’s impossible to build on the belief that our users are always right and that we should listen to them.
-Because if we do, we’re like a wheel in the sky that may keeps on turning but also changes direction based on the opinions of other people." - Stefan Rössler
+Because if we do, we’re like a wheel in the sky that may keep on turning but also changes direction based on the opinions of other people." - Stefan Rössler

 (A sample customer conversation where the customer is, um, not happy with something you did.)